henrikring/xymon-plays/vagrant/SETUP-WINRM.md

 ## Enable WinRM on Windows host
+Make sure you obtain permission of the owner of the machine on which you run the script before doing so.
+If it is a company machine there might be policies that prohibit the use of WinRM!

 To be able to control your Windows host from Ansible on the guest VM, Windows Remote Management (WinRM) must be configured.

 Download the following Powershell (POSH) script: https://github.com/ansible/ansible/blob/devel/examples/scripts/ConfigureRemotingForAnsible.ps1